SERanking (the Best Semrush Alternative) Demo And How-To

 You can do keyword research using just Google Keyword Planner for free.
 And it works.
 There’s a bunch of additional steps you can go through to refine your keyword planning with it, such as using Google Autosuggest to provide you with the popular search trends.
 I’m not going to teach you how to do keyword research in this post – mostly because I am absolutely not an online marketing guru and have nothing to teach.
 I follow other people’s advice.

-If you’re looking for someone who, I believe, has good advice for how to produce content using Google Keyword Planner, I’d pay a visit to Morten from Passive Income Geek or Income School both of which have active YouTube channels and can teach you far more about how to earn money from producing content.
+If you’re looking for someone who, I believe, has good advice for how to produce content using Google Keyword Planner, I’d pay a visit to Morten from Passive Income Geek, Shaun Marrs or Income School each of which have active YouTube channels and can teach you far more about how to earn money from producing content than I can.
+To be fair, my favourite these days is Shaun Marrs – his techniques really work, I’ve used them.

 There’s also Keywords Everywhere, which is a Chrome / Edge / Firefox extension which can be used in conjunction with Google SERPs to analyse traffic volumes and things like that.
 It’s no longer free for some of the things it does, but I think it gives an introduction for free.

 The free tools though don’t provide any sort of analysis on where your page ranks for all the different keywords, there’s no trend analysis for your site.
 There’s no competitor analysis either.
-None of which is essential if you’re just getting started – but if you have a few projects on the go and want to improve their ranking then you’re going to need something a bit more comprehensive like Semrush or Ahrefs.
+None of which is essential if you’re just getting started – but if you have a few projects on the go and want to improve their ranking then you’re going to need something a bit more comprehensive like Semrush or Ahrefs, or the best Semrush alternative – SERanking.

 So, Is SERanking The Best Affordable Online SEO Tool?